Sculpting with Fire

 Watch the video below to see the scorching process in action.

-Step inside Georgeta’s studio to witness the alchemy of flame, a look into her signature scorching technique.
-Watch how she meticulously uses fire to sculpt synthetic fabrics into captivating, three-dimensional forms.
+Step inside my studio to witness the alchemy of flame, a look into my scorching technique.
+Watch how I use fire to sculpt synthetic fabrics into captivating, three-dimensional forms.

 Behind the work